 The Authority has a program for the issuance of Mortgage Credit Certificates ("MCCs") authorized by the Code.
 As required by the Code, such MCCs use a portion of the Authority's Tax-Exempt Bond issuance allocation.
 MCCs provide recipients with a credit against federal income tax liability for a portion of their home mortgage interest and are available to individuals meeting eligibility requirements similar to those for mortgage loans financed by Tax-Exempt Bonds, whether or not their loan was financed by the Authority.
-The Authority expects to encourage lender participation in the MCC program in a variety of ways including, but not limited to, a limited time program during which the Authority will pay Originating Lenders a premium of 0.2% of the loan principal on top of the regular purchase price for loans with MCCs.
+The Authority expects to stop issuing MCCs during 2023 so that it can use all of its Tax-Exempt Bond issuance allocation for issuing Tax-Exempt Bonds.